spiralizing/spiralizing.github.io/DSEntries/SemanticGraph.md

 </div>
 ~~~
+now we have a cool looking semantic network, there are lots of type of analysis we can make from a network, like identifying relevant nodes, cliques or communities and other topological features that are non evident or very difficult to identify without constructing the network.

+Here we are going to use a community detection algorithm to exemplify its use, from `networkx` we load the [Louvain method](https://en.wikipedia.org/wiki/Louvain_method) which uses [modularity](https://en.wikipedia.org/wiki/Modularity_(networks)) as the feature to optimize while finding the communities, this method has the advantage of using the _weights_ of the edges, so it will be more likely for nodes with a strong edge to be in the same community,

 ```python
 from networkx.algorithms.community import louvain_communities
 #finding communities
 parts = louvain_communities(large_c)
 ```
+now we are going to assign some randomly chosen colors to each of the communities
 ```python
 import matplotlib
 #getting random colors one for each comunity